 I got mine on Amazon back in the day for a really good price.

 A contentious topic but one I don’t shy away from, the battery powered weed eater competition is muy caliente.
-So spicy that I wrote an entire long form post breaking down the best battery powered weed eaters.
+So spicy that I wrote an entire long form post breaking down some of my favorite (based on experience) battery powered weed eaters.
 I broke it down into a bunch of different categories, but I am going to just share my absolute favorite.

 The EGO Power+ Multi-Tool attachment system with the 15” string trimmer is my favorite.
 Here are the reasons why: